 | Welcome to my website.
-I am a (Leverhulme Early Career) Research Fellow in the Faculty of Linguistics, Philology & Phonetics, University of Oxford.
+I am the Associate Professor of Sanskrit at the University of Oxford.